Benestar/asparagus/README.md

 ```

 More complex queries can be built by using subgraphs or subqueries.
 To create a new subgrapho or
-subquery, you can call `QueryBuilder::newSubgraph` or `QueryBuilder::newSubquery`.
+subquery, you can call `QueryBuilder::newSubgraph` or `QueryBuilder::newSubquery`. `GraphBuilder`
+supports all graph functions also supported by `QueryBuilder` and it will return itself as well.

+The following snippet creates a more complex query using optional values and filters:

 ## Tests